 As we study and learn more about DNA, there is a segment called the major histocompatibility complex (MHC), codes which function as the immune system’s eyes for recognition.
 This recognition triggers the immune system’s teeth – the killer T cells – who then swarm the intruders.
 Studies in mice have proven that females choose by evaluating males’ MHC profiles and choose those most dissimilar to their own to avoid inbreeding.
 It was during early studies involving humans that we discovered we were capable of discerning small differences in the immune systems of mice.
 This led to further tests in which women rated men’s body odor and sexiness . . . exactly like mice do.
 We much prefer men with scents that vary the most from our own.

 Although, even that is complicated in that there are still anomalies to the general rule of choice yet to be definitely ascertained.
 Doctors have known since the mid-1980s that couples suffering repeated spontaneous abortions tend to share more MHC similarities than couples who carry to term.
-And, if we don’t also know and accept same sex attraction by now, we might remain in those dark, dank ages.
+And, if we don’t also know and accept same sex attraction by now, we might remain in those dark, dank ages, now times have change and you need to go with it, sex attraction involves confidence and if you don’t have it, it will not happen, need to boost your confidence? check out the Atlant Gel for enlargement in healthier way without ay type of chemicals..
 Those who might be offended by the notion that animal senses play a role in their attraction to a partner need not worry.
 As the role of smell in human affairs yields to understanding, we see not that we are less human but that our tastes and emotions are far more complex and sophisticated than anyone ever imagined.

 While this ramble may give you something interesting you may not previously know, on this Valentines Day, you’re probably more interested in a simple bottle of perfume, rose-scented tea and the ever-beloved chocolate delight a beautiful dinner with great colorful Led Candles to decorate and give ambiance.
 Just remember, if you haven’t developed an awareness yet, while you are nibbling on that lover’s ear, to sniff a bit . . . and judge for yourself whether he/she is the one.